contentful/slash-developers/docs/tutorials/general/select-operator.md

 https://cdn.contentful.com/spaces/<space_id>/entries/?select=fields.productName&content_type=<content_type_id>
 ```

-Instead of returning all fields, this will just return the fields requested and some metadata about the results.
+Instead of returning all fields, this will return the fields requested and metadata about the results.

 ```json
 {